Gojogourav/Gojogourav/README.md

 I am an otaku 👀
-   new to programming🌳
+   new to programming 🌳
-   currently learning python🐍
+   currently learning python 🐍

 - 📫 You can reach me in Twitter/Instagram at @gojogourav